Plants need healthy roots to grow well, but sometimes the roots can get all tangled up and stressed out in regular pots or planter bag.

 2. The second type has a very open mesh base and have been designed to to sit in Air-pruning crates.
 The pots sit or ‘hang’ up off the ground allowing airflow to easily travel underneath the pots.

 The air makes contact with the roots when they start to grow through through the sides.
 When roots grow towards the edges of the pot, they get a breath of fresh air and are pruned.
-This encourages the growth of new, sideways roots which help the plant grow stronger and healthier.
+With the proper use of propagation supplies, this encourages the growth of new, sideways roots which help the plant grow stronger and healthier.
 CLICK HERE to view Air Pruning Pots and Tubes.

 Using air pruning pots can have many benefits to the development of the root system.
 Because the roots grow in a nice, dense pattern, they can be transplanted more easily without getting damaged as easily.
 And when trees are transplanted, they grow quicker because their roots are already strong and healthy.
 Often Fruiting plants will have better yields.
 Many Australian Local Councils will ask for trees grown in these pots because the root system is stronger, healthier and does not have the dreaded ‘J-root’ (where the tap-root grows in a bent shape, weakening the tree).